ibm-cloud-docs/data-virtualization/ha.md

 ## Legacy Flex plans
 {: #ha_legacy}

-High availability on Data Virtualization Legacy Flex plans is provided by leveraging the support of native Db2 HADR.
+High availability on {{site.data.keyword.dv_short}} Legacy Flex plans is provided by leveraging the support of native Db2 HADR.

 - Each HA system consists of 2 nodes.